aonemd/jazl/README.md

 - Built on top of a modern stack: Webpack 4, Babel 7, and PostCSS
 - Simple and small code base
-- Leaves handling GitHub oauth app secret key to the server side
+- More secure as it leaves handling the secret key of GitHub oauth app to the server side

 ### Installation